karthik78180/openrewrite-custom-recipes/src/main/java/com/rewrite/docs/VehicleToCarRecipe.md

 # VehicleToCarRecipe

-This OpenRewrite recipe updates all Java classes that extend `Vehicle` to instead extend `Car`.
+This OpenRewrite recipe updates all Java classes that extend `Vehicle` (with or without generics) to extend `Car` instead.

+---

-## Features
+## ✅ Features

 - Replaces `extends Vehicle` with `extends Car`
-- Updates imports accordingly
+- Supports `Vehicle<T>` → `Car<T>` (preserves generic type parameters)
-- Handles inner classes as well
+- Handles both raw and parameterized superclasses
+- Adjusts import statements accordingly
-- Avoids deprecated or removed OpenRewrite APIs (compatible with OpenRewrite 8.23.1)
+- Uses OpenRewrite 8.23.1-compatible APIs

+---

-## Use Case
+## 📌 Use Case

-Suppose you are migrating your codebase where the superclass `Vehicle` is deprecated and should be replaced by `Car`.
-This recipe helps automate that change across all Java source files.
+Suppose you're deprecating the `Vehicle` class in favor of `Car`, and you want to migrate all classes across your codebase automatically.
+This recipe does that with AST-safe transformations.

+---

-## How It Works
+## ⚙️ How It Works

-1. **Parses a temporary Java snippet** (`class Temp extends Car {}`) to create a reusable `Car` type reference.
-2. **Traverses all class declarations** using `JavaIsoVisitor`.
+1. Traverses all class declarations using `JavaIsoVisitor`.
-3. **Checks if the class extends `Vehicle`**.
+2. Identifies if the class directly extends `Vehicle` or `Vehicle<T>`.
-4. **Replaces the superclass** with `Car` and adjusts imports.
+3. Replaces the superclass with `Car` (preserving type parameters when present).

-## Key Features
-- 🚀 AST-based transformation
-- 📦 Import statement management
-- 🐛 Debug logging

-## Requirements

-- Java 17+
-- OpenRewrite version: 8.23.1 or compatible
+4. Adds/removes imports as necessary.

+---

-## Usage
+## 🧩 Usage

 To use this recipe in a rewrite project: